 We are about 3 months in to the Covid-19 pandemic.
 It was about early March that the lives of most of us started to change.
-In that time, we have had to adapt to numerous changes in our everyday lives, some challenging to deal with, others less so.
+In that time, we have had to adapt to numerous changes in our everyday lives.

-My musing today has been prompted by my thoughts over the last weeks as well as my general interest over some years about how the world of work will change.
+My musing today was prompted by my thoughts over the last weeks as well as my general interest over some years about how the world of work will change.
 I presented on this topic some years ago.
 That presentation rings true in 2020.

 Today, I saw the news that Jack Dorsey, CEO of Square and Co-Founder and CEO of Twitter has announced a permanent work from home (WFH) policy, and this prompted me to put fingers to keys.